 Denisse is a community leader in the Norristown area and became involved with Juntos as part of an early campaign to end racial profiling at police license checkpoints.
 She is a graduate of Albright College where she studied psychology.
 When not organizing in the community, she works as the Lead Community Health Worker at the ACLAMO Family Center in Pottstown, PA.
 Originally from Peru, her family has lived in the US for over 10 years.
 Denisse has been a board member since the summer of 2014.

 Amada is a professor of sociology specializing in areas of race and ethnicity, immigration, and crime and justice.
-Currently, Amada is an Assistant Professor at the University of Pennsylvania.
+Currently, Amada is an Assistant Professor of Urban Planning at UCLA.
 Her research focuses on how government bureaucracies respond to the presence of Latino immigrants and conversely, how Latino immigrants adapt to life in the U.S. Amada is originally from El Centro, CA and her family is 3rd generation Mexican.
 Amada has been a part of the Juntos board since 2014.

-Francisco is the Youth Program Manager at GALAEI, a Latino LGBTQ rights organization in Philadelphia.
+Francisco is the Interim Executive Director at GALAEI, a Latinx LGBTQ rights organization in Philadelphia.
 He was born in Mexico and immigrated to the U.S. as a child.
 Francisco was raised right outside of Philadelphia in Kennet Square where his parents work and live as agricultural workers.
 Having graduated from Temple University with a B.A. in psychology, Francisco’s work centers on identifying and advocating for the needs of marginalized LGBTQ identified individuals and the empowerment of queer, trans, Latinx and Black youth.
 Francisco also serves on the Mayor’s Office of LGBT Affairs Commission.
 Francisco joined the board in January of 2016.

 Erika Guadalupe is a community organizer for immigrant rights and racial justice.
 Originally from Mexico, she has worked on local and national campaigns to end deportations and detentions since 2011.
 As the resident artist at Juntos, her work focuses on utilizing art as a tool for social change and leading art-based civic engagement projects to produce community owned images for rallies and campaigns.
 She has received numerous grants to support Juntos’ budding art program, including a fellowship through the Knight Foundation and the 2017 Leeway Transformation Award.
 Erika Guadalupe is currently the Manager of Community Programs at Fleisher Art Memorial and graduated from Bryn Mawr College with a degree in Fine Arts.
 She joined the board in the summer of 2014.